-- You cannot create heat map symbols in the Compilation window, but you can consume heat maps already existing as a web map in ArcGIS Online.
+- You cannot create heat map symbols in the Compilation window, but you can consume heat maps from an existing web map.

 - The extension only supports vector marker symbols for points.
 Picture marker symbols will be replaced with simple vector symbols.
 You can modify the symbol shape, fill color, and outline if you don't plan to use custom symbols from an Illustrator library.